Permissionless-Software-Foundation/chat-web-app/docs/README.md

 A `PUBSUB_CHANNEL` or 'master channel' is created for sharing group chats.
 `What's the difference between the pubsub master channel and the main OrbitDB?`

+## Group Chat
+*Give a written description of the top flow chart, covering group chat.*

+## Person-to-person Chat
+*Give a written description of the bottom flow chart, covering person-to-person chats.*

 ## Encryption
 *Describe how the encryption works.
 In particular focus on how the passwords get passed from one node to the next.
 Discuss potential attack vectors in detail.*